systemlibrary/systemlibrary-common-web/README.md

 - Microsoft.AspNetCore.App Framework

 ## Latest Release Notes
-- 7.8.0.3
+- 7.8.0.4
-- SystemLibrary.Common.Net contained internal bug, updated version (fix)
+- Client retries on exception message containing 'connection forcibly closed by the remote host' at least once with a 'new HttpClient'

 #### Major Breaking Versions
 - 7.8.0.1
 - HttpBaseClient rewritten to Client
 - Cache.Get auto generate key is triggered on cacheKey "", not null as previously
 - Cache.Get always have a fallback, configure it's fallback duration, set to 0 for disabling it
-- Log.Level is read from Microsofts 'Logging' in appSettings if not existing
+- Log.Level is read from Microsofts 'Logging' in appSettings if not existing in the 'packageConfig'
 - Requires minimum SystemLibrary.Common.Net 7.13.0.7

 #### Version history